 WHAT: A summer camp learning experience for children.

 WHY: Young children learn best when they become involved in their learning.
 Participants will be immersed into a thematic unit that includes hands-on learning activities focusing on mathematics, science, creative expression, reading, writing, art, and music.
 A different thematic unit will be explored each summer.
-This year's program will focus on Candlesticks, Cornered Hats, and Colonists - a Study of Colonial America.
-Other themes that have been offered are In the Rainforest and Trip to Japan.
+This year's program will focus is In the Rainforest.
+Other themes that have been offered are Trip to Japan and Candlesticks, Cornered Hats, and Colonists - a Study of Colonial America

 WHO: Children are eligible to attend who have just completed kindergarten, first grade, or second grade.
 Children from neighboring counties also have been welcomed to the program.

 WHEN: Four sessions are offered, each a week long.
 Participants may choose the week that is most convenient for them.
-The weeks are all of the weeks in June, 2017.
-Carpooling is encouraged.
+The weeks are:

 The Kid Connections’ coordinator and teacher is Beth Smalley.
 Assisting her are two highly qualified aides who are early childhood education teachers or have experience working in early childhood classes.